beenbiishop/cs3500-assignment8/USEME.md

 * "sepia" `<filename>` `<new filename>` - _transforms an image to a new sepia filtered image_
 * "greyscale" `<filename>` `<new filename>` - _transforms an image to a new greyscale filtered image_
+* "mosaic" `<number of seeds>` `<filename>` `<new filename>` - _transforms an image to a new mosaic filtered image_
+* "downscale" `<new width>` `<new height>` `<filename>` `<new filename>` - _downscales an image to the given dimensions_

 This functionality is fully supported by the graphical user interface, but the loading/saving of images and quitting the program is handled by items in the menu bar (File > Load Image, File > Save Image, File > Quit Program).
 Once an image is loaded, the user can select the transformation they want to perform from the list of transformations in the sidebar.

+### Masking

+The terminal and script file interface support masking.
+Masking allows users to apply a transformation to a specific region of an image.
+To use masking, the user must first load an image, then load a mask image.
+The mask image must be an image with the same dimensions as the image to be transformed.
+The black pixels in the mask image will be transformed, and the white pixels will not be transformed.

+The following commands support masking in the terminal and script file interfaces:

+* blur
+* brighten
+* darken
+* greyscale
+* sepia
+* sharpen
+* visualize-<component>

+The syntax for masking is the same as the syntax for the commands above, except that the mask image is specified as the argument in between the original image file name and the new image file name.
+For example, for the "brighten" transformation, the syntax is `brighten <amount> <filename> <mask filename> <new filename>`.
+The old syntax is still supported by simply leaving out the mask filename.

 ## Graphical User Interface (GUI)